Lydia02/alu_regex_hackathon_group1/README.md

 - **Extracting Movie Titles**: Navigate to the Movie Titles section, enter your text data or specify a URL for data fetching, and observe the extracted titles based on the specified Regex pattern.
 - **Analyzing Song Lyrics**: Use the Song Lyrics pattern to parse through provided lyrics text, extracting verses or chorus lines as defined.

+## Contribution Guidelines

+Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
+Any contributions you make are **greatly appreciated**.

+Please refer to [CONTRIBUTING.md](CONTRIBUTING.md) for detailed instructions on how to propose changes, submit issues, and pull requests.

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for detail